A Program Designed for Maximum Flexibiity

 Foundry College students progress through the program at their own pace, taking between one and three courses per trimester.
-We offer courses at times outside of standard working hours to help students organize their education around their lives, and all learning takes place in the live online classroom — there’s no required pre-work or homework.
+We offer courses at times outside of standard working hours to help you organize your education around your life, and all learning takes place in the live online classroom — there’s no required pre-work or homework.

 The Foundry College online associate degree program is composed of three main components.
-Students begin with professional skills courses, in which they master foundational skills such as problem-solving and communication.
-Then, they move on to courses for the business management major which, in addition to teaching in-demand business skills that can be applied across industries, include an industry-specific credential that can lead to a future-proof job.
-In addition, students will transfer in course credits to complete the elective requirement.
+You'll begin with professional skills courses, where you'll master foundational skills such as problem-solving and communication.
+Then move on to courses for the business management major which, in addition to teaching in-demand business skills that can be applied across industries, include preparation to earn an industry-specific credential that can lead to a future-ready job.
+In addition, you'll transfer in course credits to complete the elective requirement.

 Managing Yourself at Work

-Students learn to organize their work, recognize and manage emotions, develop personal responsibility, and stay motivated.
+Learn to organize your work, recognize and manage emotions, develop personal responsibility, and stay motivated.

-Students learn to challenge reports, make and evaluate arguments, weigh decisions, and assess their own thinking.
+Learn to challenge reports, make and evaluate arguments, weigh decisions, and assess your own thinking.

 Working with Others